Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 Key Takeaways

-• Intestinal permeability is real, measurable, and biologically necessary
+• Intestinal permeability is real, measurable, and biologically necessary.

-• “Leaky gut” refers to dysregulated permeability, not structural damage alone
+• "Leaky gut" refers to dysregulated permeability, not structural damage alone.

-• Gut barrier health depends on microbial signaling, mucus biology, and immune balance
+• Gut barrier health depends on microbial signaling, mucus biology, and immune balance.

-• Sustainable improvement comes from ecosystem-level support
+• Sustainable improvement comes from ecosystem-level support, not from sealing the gut.

 Scientific References